Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Lack of Robustness in DL-based MRI Reconstruction Score-based DMs

-In this section, we first introduce the inverse problem formulation for Deep MRI reconstruction, and illustrate the lack of robustness in these models.
-Second, we present the formulation of the score-based DM used in this paper.
+In this section, we first introduce the inverse problem formulation for Deep MRI reconstruction.
+Second, we shed light on the lack of robustness in these models.
+Then, we present the formulation of the score-based DM used in this paper.